ydutertre/myvario/USAGE.md

    thermals.
 If circling is detected, it will show current circling duration and height gain (or loss).
  - `Top-Right`:
-   your current vertical speed (and compass in heading up orientation)
+   your current vertical speed
  - `Bottom-Left`:
    your current ground speed and plot scale
  - `Bottom-Right`:
-   your current finesse and wind direction/speed if available
+   your current finesse
+ - `Left-Center`:
+   current wind orientation and speed (if available)
+ - `Top-Center`:
+   North pointed (if Heading Up is enabled)

 If turned on, the current thermal detected core will be displayed as a blue circle.
 See "[About Thermal Detection](#about-thermal-detection)" for more details.